 Excursions in Iceland are all pretty expensive compared to other countries but you can’t visit such a beautiful place without seeing any of it!
 Think carefully about what you really want to do there and what you can afford.
 There were so many excursions I wanted to do there but I just didn’t have the time or money.
 Between the two of us, all of our excursions came to just less than £700 but this could have been a lot cheaper if we’d done different activities.

-Glacier walking was the most expensive thing that we did but as this was a full day tour to the south coast, Glacier walking with full gear and a Northern Lights tour the price was worth it for us.
+Glacier walking was the most expensive thing that we did but as this was a full-day tour to the south coast, Glacier walking with full gear and a Northern Lights tour, the price was worth it for us.
 The blue lagoon is between £50 and £75 per person for the comfort (cheapest) option depending on what time and day you go with an extra £35 per person for return transportation.
 For me, it was worth visiting once as I had been wanted to go for so long however I did find it a little overrated and touristy so if I were to visit Iceland again I wouldn’t go back a second time.
 Instead, next time I would visit one of the quieter and cheaper hot springs like the Secret Lagoon.
 I even found a full day Golden Circle tour which included entrance to the secret Lagoon which cost less than visiting the Blue Lagoon.
+There are even hot springs that you can find out in the countryside that you can visit for free if you know where to look.
 Some of the cheaper options for excursions in Iceland are the Golden Circle, Snaefell Peninsula and the South Coast which will set you back between £40-£80 per person.

 If you’re a confident driver, renting a car may be a smarter option than excursions to save money.
 Many of the must-see places in Iceland are natural wonders, beaches, waterfalls, glaciers and geysers so are free to visit and easy enough to drive to yourself.
 Make sure you research into this before committing though especially if you are going in winter as you may need a more expensive vehicle to get through the snow.
 Once you take into account car rental and fuel you can make an informed decision if it’ll be better for you.